theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/files-and-folders.md

 - exclude all pages in a folder from the search
 - add the front matter item `product` to all pages in the product folder
-- add the front matter item `component` to all pages in a folder
+- add the front matter item `component` to all pages in a component folder

 ``` yaml title="List of Front Matter Items"